 Strategy 3 For Growing Your Instagram: A Killer Feed

-In 2015 we all experimented with various Instagram filers, photo borders, crops and grainy cellphone images.
+In 2015 we all experimented with various Instagram filters, photo borders, crops and grainy cellphone images (Nashville, Kelvin…am I ringing any bells)?

 The competitive landscape of Instagram means your images need to look like they could be professional.
 This doesn’t mean you need to hire a photographer to follow you around, but it does mean you should learn a little bit of basic photo editing!